castroisabel/travelling-salesman/README.md

 # travelling-salesman

-Given a list of cities and the distances between each pair of cities, the travelling salesman problem consists of find the shortest possible route that visits each city exactly once and returns to the origin city.
+Given a list of cities and the distances between each pair of cities, the travelling salesman problem (TSP) consists of find the shortest possible route that visits each city exactly once and returns to the origin city.

 For this problem, we use the following methods: